alphagov/paas-team-manual/docs/architecture_decision_records/ADR021-cell-capacity-assignment-2.md

 can reach about 36% over a week-ago's smoothed average.
 We round up to 40% to include buffering/caching.

+If an AZ fails, we need enough capacity remaining to host all our apps.
+The failed AZ's apps are evenly divided amongst the surviving AZs.
+Because we have two remaining AZs, each surviving AZ will have 1.5x as many apps running.

-We want to ensure that if an AZ fails, we have enough capacity remaining to host all our apps, with that 40% headroom.
-This means that we'll want 1.4 x 1.5 current usage.
-Which is about 2x actual memory consumed by processes on cells.
+Because we want 40% headroom, we'll want 1.4 (headroom) x 1.5 (evacuated apps) current usage.
+This is about 2x actual memory consumed by processes on cells.

 Therefore we need to start alerting when the memory occupied by processes on cells is above 50%, when suitably smoothed to avoid noise / small spikes